4 minute read

 DSCC’s Peoria staff decided to create an “Interest Card” that could be placed in a common area that parents would normally visit during their hospital stay.
 The card was placed in a holder and next to DSCC’s brochure.
 If a family is interested in speaking with us, they can simply fill out the card with their name and contact information and slip it into a locked container that DSCC provided.
 Our Peoria staff periodically check the box for possible referrals and aim to follow up with the family before their child is discharged from the hospital.

 The referral rate from this hospital saw a significant improvement in terms of the timeliness of the referral.
 In the first six months of implementing the “Interest Card” collection, 15 new families were enrolled as a direct result of this outreach program.
 Previously, the office would receive only one or two referrals from this hospital on a good month during a typical six-month period.
 Each of these newly enrolled children were less than one month of age.
 Our Peoria staff followed up in a timely manner, informed the families of our services, helped them fill out DSCC’s application and enrolled them in our program.
 Most of these families were eligible for financial assistance with their child’s surgeries, medication and equipment.
 Additionally, many more families were made aware of DSCC and our services.

-Make an effort to routinely visit local hospitals and speak with those in charge: head nurses, social workers, or any personnel that can offer some type of linkage to families with newborns in need of services.
+Make an effort to routinely visit local hospitals and speak with those in charge to build a relationship.
+People to connect with include head nurses, social workers, or any personnel that can offer some type of linkage to families with newborns in need of services.

 Collaborator (Non-Members): Peoria Regional Manager Kriss Simmons, Care Coordinator Sarah Kelly and Program Coordinator Assistant Dawn Lingenfelter, University of Illinois at Chicago’s Division of Specialized Care for Children (DSCC)